 Brahmal founded Creador in 2011.
 He previously spent 11 years as a General Partner and Managing Director of ChrysCapital, a leading private equity firm focused on growth capital investments in India.
 Prior to joining ChrysCapital, Brahmal was at ASTRO, a pay-TV operator in South East Asia, where he was involved in strategy, marketing and expansion into neighbouring countries.
 Brahmal started his career at BAT and also worked at the Boston Consulting Group.
 Brahmal holds an MBA from the Harvard Business School and graduated with First Class Honors in Aeronautical Engineering from Imperial College, London.

 Mr. WANG was most recently the Co-Chief Investment Officer of Noah Holdings (Hong Kong) Ltd. and was responsible for its private market investments.
 Prior to Noah, Mr. Wang worked with Adams Street Partners as partner in charge of global primary investment.
 He was involved in formulating the firm’s private equity investment strategy for Asia and was a member of its Primary Investment Committee, deploying over US$3bn capital during over 20 years in private equity.

-Kelvin Yap joined HarbourVest in 2006 to focus on growth equity and buyout co-investments in Europe and Asia Pacific.
+Kelvin Yap joined HarbourVest’s London office in 2006 to focus on growth equity and buyout co-investments in Europe and Asia Pacific.
 In 2009, Kelvin transferred to HarbourVest’s Hong Kong team to focus on primary partnership fund investments and direct co-investments in Asia Pacific.
-Kelvin currently serves as a board observer at APIIT Education Group, Ascender, and Sea Swift.
+Kelvin currently serves as a board observer at APIIT Education Group, and Ascender.

 Kelvin joined HarbourVest from Deloitte in London, where he managed merger and acquisition (including demergers and IPOs) due diligence for both private and public transactions.
 Prior to that, Kelvin was a senior associate at PwC in Kuala Lumpur, Malaysia.